T

 Return to Madrid

-Travel back to Madrid after a day exploring historical sites outside the city.
+Travel back to Madrid after a day of historical exploration.

 1. Morning